BJFUWDW/VGDCN-A-Deep-Clustering-Network-based-on-VaDE-and-GCN/README.md

 A Deep Clustering Network based on VaDE and GCN

 # Introduction
-I improved the clustering accuracy by introducing GCN to VaDE.
+ - I improved the clustering accuracy by introducing GCN to VaDE.
 Dataset:USPS.
-The code will be updated later.
 ![image](https://github.com/BJFUWDW/VGDCN-A-Deep-Clustering-Network-based-on-VaDE-and-GCN/blob/main/images/overallframe.png)
+ - The overall framework of the VGDCN.
+The design of the VGDCN refers to the architecture of SDCN.
+You can find more theoretical analysis in WDW_graduation_thesis.pdf.

 # Usage